JCSDA/ioda/src/engines/README.md

 Required:

 - A C++ 2014-conformant compiler.
 Provided by gcc 6+, clang 6+, Apple clang 6+, Intel C++ 18+, or MSVC 2019+.
 Other compiler families may work, but are untested.
 [This](https://en.cppreference.com/w/cpp/compiler_support) may help.
 - [HDF5](https://www.hdfgroup.org/solutions/hdf5/).
 Only the C and HL libraries are needed.
-Version 1.12 or greater is preferred.
-Not all functions are available in versions 1.8 and 1.10.
+Version 1.12 or greater is required.
 - [The Guideline Support Library](@ref GSL)
 - [Eigen3](https://eigen.tuxfamily.org/) (we need both the core and unsupported headers)